Post 2: Gratitude — The Essence of Islam

 While Muhammad (pbuh) is his most well-known name — which means “He who possesses qualities deserving of overwhelming praise” — the Prophet of Islam has two other names that you may not have heard of (although they are well-known to Muslims):

-• Mahmud is the unique title God promises him in the afterlife.
+• Mahmud is the unique title God promises him in the afterlife, and means “The Praised One”.

 To conclude: